harvard-lil/website-static/app/_posts/2025-08-19-live-and-let-die-rethinking-personal-digital-archiving-memory-and-forgetting-through-a-library-lens.md

 ## Designing for memory: limits as creative force

 Designing for memory is ultimately a human-centered challenge.
-Limitation can be a tool, not a hindrance, and constraints can force deliberate choice and more intentional engagement.
+Limitations can be a tool, not a hindrance, and constraints can cultivate new values, behaviors, and practices that prioritize deliberate choice and intentional engagement.

 Imagine creating a digital time capsule designed for temporality and impermanence.
 You can only choose 10 items to encapsulate for future reflection.
 What would you choose?
 What story would those items tell?
 Would they speak to your accomplishments?
 Your values?
 Your curiosities?
 Would they evoke joy or loss?